swnakamura/gitsession.vim/README.md

 When you are back, run `:LoadSession` in any place within the project directory.
 Your window setting will be reloaded.

 The session file is tagged with the name of the repository, the name of the remote repository and the name of the branch.
-If any of them changes, the session file gets separated.
+If any of them changes, the session file will be a different one.

 ### Autosave
 Type `:StartRepeatedSave` to enable autosave.
 Your session will be saved automatically.